Clumio announces $75M Series D and 4X YoY growth in ARR

 Now if a failure occurs, you can be sure that corrective action is initiated based on the alert.

 Finally, what about data recovery?
 Backup frequency and integrity are critical, but in an event that requires a data restoration, you should have a well tested Business Continuity Plan and Disaster Recovery Plan.
 Let’s look at TSC 2017 reference A 1.3: The entity tests recovery plan procedures supporting system recovery to meet its objectives.
 A point of focus in that reference states: (The entity) Tests Integrity and Completeness of Back-Up Data—The integrity and completeness of back-up information is tested on a periodic basis.
 And how best to test your recovery plans?
-Click on a protected asset in the console, and you’re presented with a calendar showing your snapshots, rolling restore options, and even options for a granular record restore from your database (learn more about that here.)

 Whether you’re testing your recovery plans, demonstrating evidence to an auditor that you can recover critical assets rapidly, or recovering from a data loss scenario, restoration will be at your fingertips.

 Certainly, data backup and recovery isn’t the totality of demonstrating evidence of good data protection practice for a SOC 2 audit, but it is a critical component.
 Your data protection policies and procedures are important.
 Demonstrating their utility and compliance should be crisp and clear in an audit situation, and the Clumio platform can fill that need; but more importantly, it securely and efficiently protects your data.